ntudsp/araus-dataset-baseline-models/README.md

 # araus-dataset-baseline-models

 This repository stores code to download the ARAUS dataset and train baseline models for the dataset.
-For more details on the dataset, please refer to our publication:
+For more details on the dataset, please refer to our publication (a preprint can be found on arXiv at <a href="https://doi.org/10.48550/arXiv.2207.01078">https://doi.org/10.48550/arXiv.2207.01078</a>:

 > Kenneth Ooi, Zhen-Ting Ong, Karn N. Watcharasupat, Bhan Lam, Joo Young Hong, Woon-Seng Gan, ARAUS: A large-scale dataset and baseline models of affective responses to augmented urban soundscapes, _IEEE Transactions on Affective Computing_, [Under review].